TomerGamerTV/UAT-Global-Server/README.md

 DO NOT FORK THIS AND MAKE A PULL REQUEST I WONT BE HERE TO MERGE IT

-if you're serious about taking this further I can just transfer ownership to you
+If you ask and pinky promise you won't just nuke everything I can just give you collaborator permissions.